hppr-dev/vuex-bind-plugin/README.md

 | load_prefix    | "load_"                                 | Prefix of generated load actions.                                       |
 | trigger_prefix | "trigger_"                              | Prefix of generated trigger actions.                                    |
 | check_types    | false                                   | Check that state parameter types match when querying the api.
 Use only in development environment |

+## Data Module

+The data module defines how to pull data from the API.
+By default, the plugin uses axios, but it is possible to use any function to do so.
+The function must return a promise that is then transformed by the given transform function.
+This option is most useful when testing, because it allows the use of mock data to be injected.
+It is possible that the plugin could be used to pull data using different methods of pulling data.

 ## Endpoint Configuration